Silera94/SQL/README.md

 # Arelis' SQL Portfolio
 Hello and welcome to my SQL portfolio!
-In this code repository, I will share examples of SQL I have written.
+In this code repository, I will share examples of SQL I have written and projects I have worked on.